pushqrdx/evil-code/README.md

 ## Differences from amVim

+- Flipping selection anchor using "o" in Visual modes
 - Replace (Overtype) Mode
 - Repeating motions in visual mode to expand selection
 - AnyBlock TextObject for easy ({[ selections